Mikdown/LOTTERY_QP/README.md

        - Data is read in from the database, filtered, grouped and a SQL join is performed on 2 tables.
    - Feature 3 - Make a Tableau dashboard to display your data.
    - Feature 3 - Make a visualization with Bokeh.
-       - I created a Tableau Dashboard containing bar charts of all of the results from the "mm_counts" table with Tableau Public Desktop and then I published it to the Tableau Public site.
+       - I created a Tableau Dashboard containing bar charts of all previous drawing results with Tableau Public Desktop and then I published it to the Tableau Public site and embedded the html in a Jupyter Notebook code cell.
        - Unfortunately each of the bar charts have verticle sliders which are not interactive in Visual Studio Code but they are in Google Colab.
        -